finnkauski/finnkauskicom/content/posts/DRUE.md

 I am a newbie drummer and wanted to spice up some practice with a light show so this links the lights in my room (Philips HUE bulbs) with my drumkit.

+I haven't opened the repository for the codebase yet.
+But if there is demand I will tidy it up and put it on github.

 ## Demo:

 {{< youtube fEK2DofSwEE >}}